Duncannon Street, WC2N

 Waterloo Place, SW1Y Waterloo Place, an extension of Regent Street, is awash with statues and monuments that honour heroes of the British Empire (St James’s)

-Wellington House, WC2R Wellington House is a block on Strand (Charing Cross)
+Wellington House, WC2E Wellington House is a 1930s office block on the corner of Lancaster Place and Strand (Charing Cross)

 White Bear Yard, WC2H White Bear Yard - named after a former pub - was off the north side of Lisle Street (Soho)